sagemath/trac_to_gh/Issue 9023.md

 # Issue 9023: ghmm is buiding 32-bit on OpenSolaris x64 even when SAGE64 is set to "yes"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9023

 Original creator: drkirkby